 The exclusion for up to \$5,250 of employer-paid educational assistance for undergraduates is available for courses beginning before January 1, 2011.
 The employer-paid education exclusion for graduate studies was effective for courses beginning in 2002 and remains until changed or until January 1, 2011.
-Be sure that this benefit is a written contract as an employee benefit or the assistance might end up taxable to the employee.
+Be sure that this benefit is a written contract as an employee benefit, or the assistance might end up taxable to the employee.
+No more than 5% of the amounts paid by the employer during the year for educational assistance under a qualified plan can be provided to more than 5% owners of the employer and the spouses or dependents of such more than 5% owners.